-- 1. Financial sustainability how the Authority plans and manages its resources to ensure it can continue to deliver its services - 2.
-Governance how the Authority ensures that it makes informed decisions and properly manages its risks - 3.
-Improving economy, efficiency and effectiveness how the Authority uses information about its costs and performance to improve the way it manages and delivers its services
+- Financial sustainability how GMCA plans and manages its resources to ensure it can continue to deliver its services - 2.
+Governance how GMCA ensures that it makes informed decisions and properly manages its risks - 3.
+Improving economy, efficiency and effectiveness how GMCA uses information about its costs and performance to improve the way it manages and delivers its services